Eduardo-Cordeiro/Economics_UrbanBeauty/README.md

 ## Step 2 - Obtaining coordinates of Scenic Locations

 In this work, the following urban spaces will be defined as Scenic Locations:
 Parks, Museums, Memorials, and Historical-Cultural Heritage sites, as designated by the Porto Alegre City Hall.
 Parks and squares are considered Recreational Locations, while museums, memorials, and historical-cultural heritage sites are considered Historical Locations.
-The coordinates were obtained by manually pinning the site on Google Maps.
+The coordinates were obtained by manually pinning the locations on Google Maps.

 ## Step 3 - Compute the Gravitacional Index